wiretrustee/docs.wiretrustee.com/docs/overview/acrchitecture.md

 * **Generating private and public Wireguard keys.** These keys are used for packet encryption between peers and for [Wireguard Cryptokey Routing](https://www.wireguard.com/#cryptokey-routing).
   To accept the incoming connections, peers have to know each other, therefore, the generated public keys have to be pre-shared on the machines.
 The client application sends its public key to the Management service which then distributes it to the authorized peers.
   The private key never leaves the machine, ensuring that only the machine that owns the key can decrypt traffic addressed to it.
 * **Handling peer registration and authentication.**  Each peer has to be authenticated and registered in the system.
-The client application requests a user to login with an Identity Provider (IDP) or provides a [setup key](/overview/setup-keys) so that the peer can be associated with the organization's account.
+The client application requests a user to log in with an Identity Provider (IDP) or a [setup key](/overview/setup-keys) so that the peer can be associated with the organization's account.
 * **Receiving network updates from the Management service.**
   Each peer receives initial configuration and a list of peers with corresponding public keys and IP addresses so that it can establish a peer-to-peer connection.
 * **Establishing peer-to-peer Wireguard connection.** To establish a connection with a remote peer, the Client first discovers the most suitable connection candidate, or simply address (IP:port) that other peer can use to connect to it.